AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Bearbeta gruppdata för att skapa flera dokument {#processing-batch-data-to-create-multiple-documents}

-Du kan skapa separata dokument för varje post i en XML-batchdatakälla.
+Du kan använda API:er för dokumentgenerering för att skapa separata dokument för varje post i en XML-batchdatakälla.
 Du kan generera dokument i både gruppläge och asynkront läge.
 Du kan konfigurera olika parametrar för konverteringen och sedan starta gruppbearbetningen. <!-- You can can also create a single document that contains all records (this functionality is the default).
 Assume that an XML data source contains ten records and you have a requirement to create a separate document for each record (for example, PDF documents).
 You can use the Communication APIs to generate ten PDF documents. -->

 <!-- The following illustration shows the Communication APIs processing an XML data file that contains multiple records.
 However, assume that you instruct the Communication APIs to create a single PDF document that contains all data records.
 In this situation, the Communication APIs generate one document that contains all of the records.